jbk41/Slogo/doc/REFACTORING_DISCUSSION_aam79_jbk41_bh179_sk531.md

 * Initially, we had all of the instance variables in GeneralCommand be protected so that its subclasses could access them easily.
 We refactored all of the Command classes to use getters and setters.
 * Before we branched, we changed ArrayLists to Lists for instance variables and return types and HashMaps to Maps for the same.
 * In VariableManager, we removed methods that were unnecessary.
+* In frontend, we shortened the longest methods.